-© 2020 The Lynden School of Dance & Gymnastics
+© 2022 The Lynden School of Dance & Acrobatics

 The Physical benefits of Dance and Gymnastics are similar, with both including improved muscular strength, spacial awareness, stamina and flexibility.
 However, although Dance and Gymnastics have similar characteristics, the learning process is very different, and it is these differences that make dance the perfect complement to gymnastics and vice versa.